binaryencrypt/binaryencrypt/README.md

 25. Rascal Does Not Dream of Bunny Girl Senpai
 26. Redo of Healer
 27. Solo Leveling
+28. The Disastrous Life of Saiki K.
+29. The Disastrous Life of Saiki K. 2
+30. The Disastrous Life of Saiki K.: Final Arc
+31. The Disastrous Life of Saiki K.: Reawakened
-28. The Eminence in Shadow
+32. The Eminence in Shadow
-29. The Tunnel to Summer, the Exit of Goodbyes
+33. The Tunnel to Summer, the Exit of Goodbyes
-30. Vermeil in Gold
+34. Vermeil in Gold

 *This list will be updated as I watch more anime!*